YizeZhang/Net_Diff/README.md

     Copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to the directory of Net_Diff GUI.

 ***
+## Tips:

-* When use the software, please open it from execute file, not from Windows Start.
+* 1. When using the software, please open it from the execute file, not from the Windows Start.

-* As for the use of Net_Diff, please refer to the guide document *"A guide to use Net_Diff.pdf"*.
+* 2. As for the use of Net_Diff, please refer to the guide document *"A guide to use Net_Diff.pdf"*.

-* The document *"A Comparison of Net_Diff and RTKLIB.pdf"* compares the performance of Net_Diff and RTKLIB for a better understanding of Net_Diff.
+* 3. The document *"A Comparison of Net_Diff and RTKLIB.pdf"* compares the performance of Net_Diff and RTKLIB for a better understanding of Net_Diff.

-* Source code is under the src branch.
+* 4. Source code is under the src branch.

-* Tips for update: If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*
+* 5. Upate: If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*

 ***
 *If you have any questions or problems in using Net_Diff, please contact me: zhyize@163.com*